50 years of Climate Action

-Demonstrators blockade a drilling team that plans to investigate Fulbeck airfield in Lincolnshire for the shallow burial of nuclear waste, 1987.
-The plans were abandoned before the General Election in June that year.
+Demonstrators blockade a drilling team that plans to investigate whether Fulbeck airfield in Lincolnshire could be used for the shallow burial of nuclear waste in 1987.
+The plans were abandoned before the June General Election later that year.

 The right to protest

 Roadbuilding through Twyford Down sparked a struggle over the right to protest.
-Tony Juniper, here at the Twyford Mass Trespass in 1993, was Friends of the Earth's director from 2002-2008.
+Tony Juniper, here at the Twyford Mass Trespass in 1993, went on to become Friends of the Earth's director from 2002-2008.

-Friends of the Earth's litmus paper billboard changed colour to highlight the effects of acid rain.
-The poster won a BBC design award in 1994.
-Leading the UK's first campaign on acid rain, we persuaded the Government to accept the need to cut the emissions responsible.
+In 1994, we used a series of billboards to highlight the problem of acid rain.
+Leading the UK's first campaign on acid rain, we persuaded the government to accept the need to cut the emissions responsible.